-The FTSE 100 EWFD is made up of the same 100 largest companies on the UK's London Stock Exchange which make up the FTSE 100.
+The 100 largest UK companies: equally weighted The FTSE 100 EWFD is made up of the same 100 largest companies on the UK's London Stock Exchange which make up the FTSE 100.

 Equal weighting means that all of the companies in the FTSE 100 EWFD contribute equally to its performance, increasing stock and sector diversification, reducing concentration risk, and increasing the weighting to smaller companies in the FTSE 100.